Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 (free/taken) in towns and cities such as Limerick.
 By implementing this technology, it is possible to monitor car parks in real-time,

+## Something about howe the app performed.

+A quick few sentences

 ## Future Development

 While developing the Perfect Parking application there was a challenge